 - Multiple communities can share natural resources, and those resources might be important to other communities.
 Therefore, it is essential that all communities impacted by or using a resource work together to co-manage those resources.

-Emphasizing the importance of efficient, accountable, and transparent public resources allows communities to be empowered to participate in decision-making processes and to work with local service providers to improve public resource management and access to essential services.
+Emphasizing the importance of efficient, accountable, and transparent public resources will empower communities to participate in decision-making processes and work with local service providers to improve public resource management and access to essential services.